Meg's Escapades

 Close-up of a serving of eggs Benedict casserole showing fluffy egg custard, chunks of English muffin, and drizzled hollandaise.

-When to Make This Eggs Benedict Casserole Recipe:
+When to Make This Eggs Benedict Casserole

 • Mother’s Day brunch

-• Christmas or Easter morning
+• Christmas morning breakfast

 • Bridal or baby showers

-• Weekend gatherings with overnight guests
+• Weekend brunch with overnight guests

-• Meal prep breakfasts that feel fancy
+• Meal prep breakfasts that feel a little fancy

 Overhead shot of an eggsvBenedict casserole slice served on a white plate, topped with creamy hollandaise and green onions.